nystudio107/craft-seomatic/README.md

 SEOmatic makes a global `seomatic` variable available in your Twig templates that allows you to work with the SEOmatic variables and functions.

+#### A Word About `{% cache %}` Tags

+If you use Craft's built-in `{% cache %}` tags, ensure that you don't have any of SEOmatic's tags (listed below) inside of them.
+The reason is that SEOmatic dynamically generates the tags on each request, using its own caching system for performance reasons.

+When you surround any Twig code in a `{% cache %}` tag, that code will only ever be executed once.
+On subsequent runs, the HTML result of what was inside of the `{% cache %}` tag is just returned, and the Twig code inside of it is never executed.

+For more information on how the `{% cache %}` tag works, see the [The Craft {% cache %} Tag In-Depth](https://nystudio107.com/blog/the-craft-cache-tag-in-depth) article.

 #### SEOmatic Variables

 All of the SEOmatic variables can be accessed as you would any normal Twig variable: